coolOrangeLabs/powerjobs-extensions/AutoCAD Electrical/ReadMe.md

 Depending on the needs, the job can be triggered to run during lifecycle state change or in some other ways.
 Further information on how to setup and run the job on lifecycle state change can be found on [powerJob's Getting Started documentation](https://doc.coolorange.com/projects/coolorange-powerjobsprocessordocs/en/stable/getting_started.html#how-to-embed-the-job-in-a-status-change)

+**_NOTE:_**
+- It is recommended that AutoCAD Electrical was the last AutoCAD flavor that was running on the server machine.
+- Sometimes the AutoCAD application might stay visible which should not hinder the job execution.

 ### Upgrade the solution
 The custom application provided here will work with powerJobs **2022 streams** (equal or greater than 22.0.20).
 For newer powerJobs' streams you will need to build and compile this solution.
 Follow the steps below to upgrade the powerJobs extension to support newer powerJobs version.
 #### Prerequisite